Evolutionary psychiatry: Treatment

 It has been suggested that patients are encouraged and destigmatised by hearing evolutionary explanations for their conditions, with positive effects during cognitive behavioural therapy – integration of knowledge of behavioural genetics, neuroscience and evolutionary psychiatry into psychotherapy has been called 'Informed Cognitive Therapy' by Mike Abrams.
 Abrams also proposes that recognising the inherited and somewhat immutable nature of certain traits (such as psychopathy and autism) implies that therapists should not try and alter the traits characteristics, but instead provide advice on how to best utilise these cognitive types within the context of modern society.
 This aligns with the aims and claims of the neurodiversity movement.

 Evolutionary explanations for mental disorders, especially of mismatch, have connotations for public health measures and organisational psychology.
 Disorders which are consequences of novel environments may be rectified or prevented by implementing social structures which better replicate ancestral environments.
 For example, postpartum depression may be more likely in modern environments where single parents are given sole responsibility in raising a child, which is highly unusual in the context of an evolutionary history of alloparenting and communal care.
 Reversing this mismatch, social services supporting new mothers in parenting may prevent postpartum depression (see Evolutionary approaches to postpartum depression).
 Education and employment environments which are particularly likely to cause mental disorders may also be altered to better suit natural human psychological capacities.

+Beyond informing existing protocols, evolutionary principles have driven the direct development of dedicated evolutionarily informed psychotherapy frameworks.
+Interventions such as Compassion-Focused Therapy (CFT) and Evolutionary Systems Therapy (EST) are explicitly grounded in evolutionary theory from their inception, integrating evolutionary models into both case conceptualization and treatment structures.
+Conversely, other established modalities—such as cognitive-behavioral therapy (CBT) for anxiety—have increasingly incorporated evolutionarily informed models and behavioral genetics findings to refine their treatment targets and enhance clinical efficacy.

-Methodology and Evidence Synthesis
+Methodology and evidence synthesis

 A recent contribution to the field is the DCIDE framework, developed to improve the systematic evaluation of evolutionary hypotheses in psychiatry by structuring evidence synthesis across disciplines (e.g. genetic, neuroscientific, epidemiological).
 The framework aims to mitigate issues of speculative narratives by requiring transparent linkage of proximate mechanisms to evolutionary function and acknowledging alternative hypotheses.

 Its adoption may help evolutionary psychiatry align more closely with standards of evidence used in biological psychiatry and evolutionary medicine.